 Watching streamers and content creators is a newer way to consume game content.
 Like many developers my age, the first time I heard about streamers I was confused.
 Why would you watch other people play games instead of playing them yourself?
-Then I remembered my love for Mystery Science Theater 3000 and my time spent watching reaction videos to Childish Gambino’s This Is America.
-Watching someone play a video game offers two forms of entertainment and also an opportunity to learn from top players.
-So, as we develop games, we must now focus on how to increase both entertainment avenues: watching and playing.
+Then I remembered my love for Mystery Science Theater 3000 and my time spent watching reaction videos to Childish Gambino’s "This Is America."
+Watching someone play a video game offers two forms of entertainment and an opportunity to learn from top players.

-* * * *

 The hard skills listed in this chapter are what I try to ingrain in every designer I mentor.
-In my experience, the designers who excel at these skills are better equipped to take on the job and progress through their career.
+In my experience, the designers who excel at these skills are better equipped to take on the job and progress through their careers.
 But without the soft skills to compliment these hard skills, many designers are still held back from achieving their full potential.

 Chapter 15: Core Soft Skills

 Soft skills are generally synonymous with communication skills.
 But game designers must go beyond simply communicating their vision.
 The days of dictating the design and using your position to push your will are over.
 I’m honestly not sure they ever existed.
-As game designers, we need to inspire and lead above all else or the team will lose passion and the game will suffer.
+As game designers, we need to inspire and lead above all else or the team will lose passion, and the game will suffer.

-After seeing where most dev teams fail in the development process, I consider Soft Skills to be just as important as Hard Skills.
-The following skills outline how game designers must integrate with the team and inspire them.
-These skills go beyond game design.
+After seeing where most dev teams fail in the development process, I consider soft skills to be just as important as hard skills.
 This chapter will discuss each core soft skill, the competencies expected of junior to senior designers, and ways to develop each skill further.
-The following soft skills are needed by every game designer in the industry:

-Core Soft Skills
+We'll consider three key soft skills:

+Driving the gameplay experience

+Collaborative design

+Pitching & selling

 Driving the Gameplay Experience

-Collaborative Design

-Pitching & Selling

-Driving the Gameplay Experience

-As game designers we drive the gameplay experience from start to finish.
-It starts as a vision, is designed into a game, and through countless iteration is developed into a shippable experience.
-The further you push it through that process, the more ownership you must give to the team.
+Game designers drive the gameplay experience from start to finish.
+The process starts as a vision, is designed into a game, and through countless iterations is developed into a shippable experience.
+The further you push a team through that process, the more ownership you must give to the team.
 And the more features you drive, the more leadership skills are required to see success.

-Basics
+Basic

 Junior and intermediate designers will focus on driving the gameplay experience of individual features.
 Succeeding at the following abilities will showcase your skill in this area and determine whether you’re ready for a bigger mandate.